Chapter 15: The Voice

 The more time I had to think, the stranger this certain feeling became.

-There was no logical reason for what I was feeling.
-We were probably
+There was no logical reason for the emotions I was experiencing.
+We were

-going to be flying straight into a living nightmare.
-Maybe part of the
+probably going to be flying straight into a living nightmare.
+Maybe part

-reason for this strange feeling was having seen that door gunner get
+of the reason for this strange feeling was having seen that door gunner

 never have expected to be feeling the way I did.
 I was euphoric.
 That